 You May Need Legal Help

 Birth defects can be caused by prenatal exposure to pharmaceutical drugs — and expecting mothers are not always told of this risk.
 If you or a loved one have suffered from this, get the support you need to see you through this difficult time.
-Call the attorneys at Oshman & Mirisola at 800.400.8182 or fill out the contact form on the right side of this page.
+Call the attorneys at The Oshman Firm at 800.400.8182 or fill out the contact form on the right side of this page.
 We can help you learn what your rights are, and fight to make sure you receive justice.